Skip to main content

 I believe deeply in education and knowledge.
 Especially, open and accessible education is one of my core values.
 I’ve experienced firsthand how education can transform lives—it allowed me to build a good life for my family, coming from humble beginnings.
 Thats why you see the tutorials and my understanding of AI concepts on this blog.

-Secondly, I find fulfillment in creativity and experimentation.
+Secondly, I find fulfilment in creativity and experimentation.
 Diving deep into concepts to understand how things truly work brings me joy.
 I enjoy exploring the nuances of ML algorithms and architectures, from the theoretical underpinnings to practical applications.

 Through my career, I have found experimentation an extremely useful tool for understanding and developing new ideas.
 Any simple experiment or reproduction of existing work teaches me something valuable.
 I will try to share my experiments and findings here, hoping they will be useful to others as well.